 Photo-voltaic + solar heating panels generate electricity + hot water respectively.

 Whilst these generally have longer pay-back periods than the passive approaches, the capital costs are reducing, and solar PV installations are becoming virtually standard

 With the introduction of government subsidises via FiTs [feed-in tariffs] and RHI [Renewable Heat Initiative] the various forms of generating electricity - PV’s, wind power, hydro-electric are rapidly becoming more economically viable

 7 : biomass | heat pumps | geo-thermal

-we are now designing 'all-electric buildings, in readiness for the further de-carbonisation of the grid - almost inconceivable to eco-designers until the last few years
+note: Increasingly, we are now designing all-electric buildings, using for example heat-pumps for space and water heating, in response to the rapid de-carbonisation of the national grid - almost inconceivable to eco-designers even 5 years ago